Social Listening: Definition, Tools, and Strategies for Business Growth

 What’s the best way to connect with your target audience?

-In your research into social listening, you may come across the term social monitoring.
+You may come across the term social monitoring while researching social listening.
 The two concepts are similar in that they both involve paying attention to the voice of the customer across social media platforms.
-Some significant differences apply, as explored below.
+There are some significant differences to keep in mind, as explored below.

 |Social listening